-In the Brooklyn Daily Eagle in August 1933 a builder advertised a high-class residence.
-The ad reads and is laid out like a free verse poem:
+The Brooklyn Daily Eagle, August, 1933, ran a builder’s advertisement for a high-class residence in Long Island.
+The ad reads like a free verse poem:

 A Gentleman’s Home